Perspective | Landon Donovan has always seen the big picture. This week proved it again.

 In field-level audio capturing interaction between match officials and the head coaches at halftime, Donovan told counterpart Rick Schantz: “This is beyond soccer.
 We have to get this out of our game.”

-Donovan was already thinking ahead of how his team would respond.
+Donovan already was thinking ahead of how his team would respond.
 Before rejoining the players, he told referee Joseph Salinas that if he did not red-card Flemmings, “we’re probably not playing.”

 He also asked Schantz to remove Flemmings, who has denied using the slur, from the game.